YichengFu/bike_thefts/README.md

 ## Overview

-This repository investigates patterns and predictors of bicycle theft in Toronto using statistical modeling with data from Toronto Police Open Data (2013–present).
-The analysis explores how factors such as neighborhood, time of day, theft type, and bicycle value influence the likelihood of theft.
-Using logistic regression, the study identifies significant predictors and provides insights to guide theft prevention strategies.
-The repository includes data, code, and documentation supporting the analysis and findings.
+This repository explores patterns and predictors of bicycle theft in Toronto using data from Toronto Police Open Data (2013–present).
+Through logistic regression and Bayesian modeling, the analysis identifies significant predictors such as neighborhood, time of day, theft type, and bicycle value.
+The findings aim to guide theft prevention strategies and inform urban safety measures.
+The repository includes all data, code, and documentation necessary to reproduce the analysis and results.

 ## Repository Structure